Skip to content

 For more information and maps of the Northern Unit go to https://dnr.wisconsin.gov/topic/parks/kmn.

 The Ice Age National Scenic Trail meanders about 1200 miles throughout the state of Wisconsin following the farthest extent of the last Ice Age’s glaciers.
 One terminus is at Potawatomi State Park in Door County.
 The trail travels south through the Kettle Moraine State Forest before heading back north through the center of the state.
-North of Wausau it makes a left turn and eventually ends at Interstate Park on the St. Croix River.
-The Northern Unit’s 30 miles of trail is the genesis of the Ice Age Trail which received its National Scenic Trail designation in 1980 and became an official National Park in 2023.
+North of Wausau it makes a left west turn and eventually ends at Interstate Park on the St. Croix River.
+The Northern Unit’s 30 miles of trail is the genesis of the Ice Age Trail which received its National Scenic Trail designation in 1980 and became an official National Park unit in 2023.

 FAQs